Jaervi/timeSlotbot/README.md

 # timeSlotbot

 ### Short overview
 TimeSlotbot is a telegram bot designed to make comparing calendars and free timeslots between people easier.
 The bot works with .ics files, a common calendar format, and sends a textual message with the desired information.
-The program is made in Scala.
+The program was made during a programming studio course.
+The language of the project is Scala.

 ### Functionalities
 - Ability to send calendar .ics -file to bot